windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/routing-controller.md

 | `HEAD`    | `HeadController` |
 | `OPTIONS` | `OptionsController` |

-> NOTE: Windwalker mapped POST, PUT and PATCH to `SaveController`, this controller will handle both create and update.
+> NOTE: Windwalker mapped POST, PUT and PATCH to `SaveController`, which includes both create and update.
 If you want to separate create and update to two controllers, see next section to override actions.

 ## Use Controller